Table of Contents (collapsible)

 Weed Management

 In studies of cultivated stands at OSU MES, none of the preemergence herbicides tested significantly reduced emergence of Douglas’ dustymaiden when compared to untreated controls.
 However, this was when the effects of all herbicide treatments were averaged.
-Notably, percent emergence was 27.5% for untreated stands, 47% for stands treated with an S-ethyl dipropylthiocarbamate and 6.8% for stands treated with dimethenamid-P. For post-emergence herbicides, stand loss was 4.8% in untreated stands and 5.8% for treated stands (Shock et al. 2014b).
+Notably, percent emergence was 27.5% for untreated stands, 47% for stands treated with an S-ethyl dipropylthiocarbamate and 6.8% for stands treated with dimethenamid-P. Across all post-emergence herbicides, stand loss was 4.8% in untreated stands and 5.8% for treated stands (Shock et al. 2014b).

 Seeding

 The IDPMC developed general guidelines for seeding Douglas’ dustymaiden.
-Late fall seeding was recommended to allow natural stratification.
-Seeds are planted in rows 9 to 18 in (23–45 cm) apart into slightly roughened soil.
+Late fall seeding is recommended to allow for natural stratification.
+Seeds are planted in rows 9 to 18 in (23-45 cm) apart into slightly roughened soil.
 Soil is then lightly packed around the deposited seeds.
 A target rate of 12 to 25 seeds/hole is recommended.
 A custom made “penstemon popper” seeder is used to manually plant Douglas’ dustymaiden.
 It consists of a 3-in (7.6 cm) diameter tube with a spur and a foot at the bottom.
 The spur roughens the soil before seeds are dropped down the tube.
 The foot then lightly compacts the soil around the seed (Tilley 2010).

 At OSU MES, stands were established by seeding Douglas’ dustymaiden in 30–in (76 cm) rows using a custom small-plot grain drill with disk openers.
 Seed was planted on the soil surface at a rate of 20 to 30 seeds/ft (66–98/m) of row.
 Sawdust was applied in a narrow band over the seed at a rate of 0.26 oz/ft (24 g/m) of row.
 However, stand establishment was not successful after every seeding and to develop a good stand, hand planting of Douglas’ dustymaiden in the thin sections was necessary (Shock et al. 2017b).